bjarnur/IVIS18-InnoEnergy/README.md

 ## Running

+Read the rest of this document before you start pasting code.

 ```sh
 git clone git@github.com:elBjarnacho/IVIS18-InnoEnergy.git # if you haven't got the project on disk
 cd IVIS18-InnoEnergy # navigate to the folder that was just created